How to Use 3D Printer Cleaning Filament (Full Guide)

 - Once cool, quickly pull the Nylon out.
 Usually takes a good hard yank (you may need one hand on your printer to prevent it from being pulled off the desk).

 - Do this procedure 3-5 times or until the end of the filament you’re pulling out is clear and has a well-defined tip (indicating a clear and residue-free nozzle).

-In our opinion this process is a little bit, well, brutal.
+In our opinion, this process is a little bit brutal.
 The whole process puts a lot of strain on some relatively delicate parts in your machine.

-It also takes time heating and cooling your nozzle each time, and waiting around (you don’t want to leave the material hot in the nozzle for too long either; it definitely won’t help your situation).
+It also takes time to heat and cool your nozzle each time.
+You don’t want to leave the material hot in the nozzle for too long either; it definitely won’t help your situation).

 The other option is if the cold pull method won’t work, you’ll likely need to insert a very thin drill bit or hypodermic needle up there.
 You’ll want to use the same size as the nozzle.